-Admission to A Christmas Story House in Cleveland: $10 adults, $8 seniors and $6 children age 7-12.
-6 and under are free.
+Admission to A Christmas Story House & Museum in Cleveland: $18/adult, $16/senior, and $13/children age 3-12.
 Group discounts are available.
 The price of admission includes a guided tour of the house and yard and admittance into the museum.

 - Phone: 216-298-4919

-A Christmas Story House in Cleveland, Ohio: The house used in the popular holiday classic “A Christmas Story” has been restored to its original 1983 movie appearance.
+A Christmas Story House & Museum in Cleveland, Ohio: The house used in the popular holiday classic “A Christmas Story” has been restored to its original 1983 movie appearance.
 Purchased and renovated by Brian Jones, a true fan of the movie who sells leg lamps for a living, the house takes visitors on a nostalgic journey to the sights and scenes where Ralphie Parker dreams of nothing but receiving a genuine Red Ryder 200-shot Carbine Action Air Rifle for Christmas.
 In addition to A Christmas Story House, visitors can explore the museum where items from the movie are on display, more than 100 behind-the-scenes photos are featured and movie-related memorabilia can be purchased.
-A Christmas Story House is located just five minutes from downtown Cleveland at 3159 W. 11th Street in the Tremont neighborhood.

 - Location: (Map It) 260 S. Court St. in Medina, Ohio